fastfire/IsraelIranConflict/README.md

 # IsraelIranConflict
-List of groups that are carrying out cyber actions in the conflict between Israel and Iran.
+In this project, the lists of Threat Actors involved in the actions of the war between Israel and Iran are made available.
+Starting from the list shared by @FalconFeedsio https://twitter.com/FalconFeedsio, the project makes available the enrichment relating to Telegram channels/groups and websites of the various Threat Actors.